koho/ss-tun/README.md

 This Docker image is a combination of [badvpn-tun2socks](https://github.com/ambrop72/badvpn) and [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev).

+Since [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) has a native support for tun mode, we don't need tun2socks anymore.

 ## How it works

 1. Create a [TUN](https://en.wikipedia.org/wiki/TUN/TAP) device like a VPN software.